Characters: Fafner in the Azure: Dead Aggressor

 Fafner Pilots (original series)

-Main character of the Fafner
+Main character of the original Fafner

-TV series, as well as The Movie
+TV series, The Movie Heaven And Earth

-, and pilot of the Mark Elf.
+.
+He is the pilot of the Mark Elf.
 And later, Mark Sein.

 - Clueless Chick Magnet: Shoko, Maya, and Canon all have feelings for him, and he's completely oblivious to it.